 As Ramírez mentions too, the revered lap very nearly never happened in the first place, and woudn’t have done if boss Ron Dennis had got his way…

-You can also watch or listen to our podcast with Jo Ramírez below from late last year wherein he talks us through his long and varied career.
+You can also watch our podcast with Jo Ramírez below from late last year wherein he talks us through his long and varied career.